grisha/grisha.github.com/source/_posts/2016-11-08-load-testing-tgres.markdown

 categories:
 ---

+Edit: There is an [update](/blog/2017/02/23/can-tgres-outperform-graphite/) to this story.

 So I finally got around to some load testing of [Tgres](https://github.com/tgres/tgres).
 Load testing is mysterious, it never goes the way you think it would, and what you learn is completely unexpcted.